Azeirah/brainstorm/README.md

 I don't get many emails, but I do love email, so please send me any email @ tijntje_7@msn.com

 -- Brainstorm was written and developed by Martijn Brekelmans

+Contributors
+---

+* Thanks to @neynah for the icons.